Reading food labels

 Nibbling from packages of crackers and shaving "tastes" from the brownie pan or forkfuls of cake from the platter can add up to plenty of calories and more than you think you've eaten.
 Portion out everything you eat onto a plate or into a small bowl and put the package or pan away.

 Use measuring cups and spoons to portion out a serving onto your dinnerware.
 Study and memorize how it looks.
 What does %z cup of ice cream look like in your dessert dishes?
 One cup of whole-wheat cereal in your breakfast bowl?
 One cup of pasta on your dinner plate?
 Five ounces of wine in your stemware?
 You can mark your dinnerware and glassware with a dot or dash of nail polish to remind yourself.
-If you have oversized dinnerware, use the salad or dessert plateshealthy diet and nutrition.
+If you have oversized dinnerware, use the salad or dessert plates.
 You may even consider buying a luncheon set, which has smaller plates.

 Dining in the Dining Room